frapaoli/A_star_algorithm/README.md

 _**Highlighted implementation choices**_:
 - The `acc_msg_counter` message doesn’t get sent from the $i$-th thread to the next one until the $i$-th entry of `acc_msg_counter` isn’t $\leq 0$, because it would mean that the $i$-th thread didn’t read all the messages it received so far.
 This detail allows us to save useless message passing.
-- We considered the implementation of other possible A* termination detection algorithms such as the _Four counter algorithm_, the _Time algorithm_ and the _Channel counting algorithm_.
+- We considered the implementation of other possible A* termination detection algorithms such as the _Four counter algorithm_, the _Time algorithm_ and the _Channel counting algorithm_, whose details are described in [[3](#references)].
 However, among the mentioned approaches, the _Vector counters algorithm_ seemed to be the best choice for its simplicity and for being a single wave detection algorithm.